 A quick story.

-Recently I officiated a wedding at a major resort.
+Recently I officiated a wedding at a major resort in the Caribbean.
 The wedding was black-tie and very formal.
-The groom was from Germany and the bride was Korean.
+The groom was from Germany and the bride was Chinese.
 Their respective families were flown in from all over the world.
 They hired interpreters.

 There were more cameras and video equipment than a movie set.
 I was pumped.
 I love monster weddings.